Self-Deception: I Spent Years Detecting Lies in Others While Telling Them to Myself

 I am a Liar

-Eventually the honest reality of my life slapped me in the face and shouted, "Here I am, there's nowhere to run now!"
+Eventually the honest reality of my life was bound to slap me in the face and shout, "Here I am, there's nowhere to run now!"
 All the lies I was unknowingly telling myself and others surfaced as curiosity about the part I played in each of my tragedies — I could have brushed them off, but I decided to dive deeper into them instead.

 I’d been lying by telling myself and others that I’m a one hundred percent honest person, subtly insinuating that I’d only been a victim who never lies, but who is constantly duped and lied to (and failing to see the dramatic parts I played in many situations.)
 I’d lied by not recognizing my own motives in relationships, only seeing how I was being taken advantage of by friends and lovers.
 I’d lied about my abilities and overall happiness to keep up the façade that I had my shit together.

-From all of this sparked a mind-bending mental breakdown in my car on the way home from one of those coffee dates, followed by several days of numbing depression and never-ending tears that left me asking myself: What the hell is wrong with you?
+In early 2018 I had a breakdown in my car on the way home from a networking coffee date — what followed was several days of numbing depression and tears that left me asking myself: What the hell is wrong with you?

 I’m working to stop deceiving myself as I uncover all the lies I’ve been telling myself and others for the last thirty-some years.
 And what a strange realization to come to.
 Only a few years ago I was obsessed with human lie detection, preaching to the whole world about honesty — I considered it one of my top five values — yet, I’ve been dishonest, and I lie to myself the most.